Generic Name: dexmethylphenidate hydrochloride

 Know the medicines that you or your child takes.
 Keep a list of your medicines with you to show your doctor and pharmacist.

 Do not start any new medicine while taking Focalin without talking to your doctor first.

-- painful and prolonged erections (priapism) have occurred with methylphenidate.
-If you or your child develop priapism, seek medical help right away.
+• painful and prolonged erections (priapism) have occurred with methylphenidate.
+If you or your child develops priapism, seek medical help right away.
 Because of the potential for lasting damage, priapism should be evaluated by a doctor immediately.

 Common side effects include: